Kerr black hole in a uniform Bertotti-Robinson magnetic field: An exact solution: The Kerr-BR metric and the electromagnetic field

-where the coefficients are ${D_0 = 1 - B^2 m^2 (1-2\cos^2\theta)}$ and ${D_1 = B^2 m \big(2+ B^2 m^2 \cos^2\theta\big)}$.
+where the coefficients are ${D_0 = 1 - B^2 m^2 (1-2\cos^2\theta)}$ and ${D_1 = B^2 m \,[\, 2 + (B^2 m^2 - 1) \cos^2\theta\, ]}$.

-It can be shown \cite{OP-prepar1} that this type D solution with non-aligned Maxwell field is a subcase of \cite{AlexeevGarcia1996} and of the ${h=0}$ case of \cite{VandenBergh2020}, namely Eq.~(85) and Eqs.~(101)--(103) therein, expressed here in more convenient coordinates.
+It can be shown \cite{OP-prepar1} that this type D solution with non-aligned Maxwell field is a subcase of the ${h=0}$ case of \cite{VandenBergh2020}, namely Eq.~(85) and Eqs.~(101)--(103) therein, expressed here in more convenient coordinates.
+This solution seems to be different from the solution presented in \cite{AlexeevGarcia1996} because it is of type~I \cite{OrtaggioAstorino:2018}.